DivyaDeswal/Machine-Learning/README.md

 ### 3️⃣ LightGBM (Light Gradient Boosting Machine):
 A gradient boosting framework that uses tree-based learning algorithms for faster training on large datasets.

-### Dimensionality Reduction Techniques
+## Dimensionality Reduction Techniques

+### 📌 Objective

-Dimensionality reduction is a technique used to reduce the number of input variables in a dataset while retaining as much meaningful information as possible.
-This is particularly useful in handling high-dimensional data.
+Dimensionality reduction helps reduce the number of input variables in a dataset while retaining as much meaningful information as possible.
+This technique is particularly useful for handling high-dimensional data.

+### 🛠️ Techniques Used

-### Principal Component Analysis (PCA):
+## Principal Component Analysis (PCA):

-PCA is a widely used dimensionality reduction technique that transforms high-dimensional data into a lower-dimensional space by retaining the most significant features.
+Transforms high-dimensional data into a lower-dimensional space while retaining the most significant features.

-The provided implementation applies PCA to the liver patient dataset, demonstrating how it helps in feature selection and improving model efficiency.
+Applied PCA to the liver patient dataset to aid in feature selection and model efficiency.

-## Contents
+### 🔍 Implementation

-### 1. Customer Segmentation for Retail
+## 1️⃣ Customer Segmentation for Retail

 Objective: Segment customers based on purchasing behavior.